What Kind of Outlet is Needed for an Electric Car?

 More importantly, you can also plug in your electric car.
 This is sometimes called Level 1 charging in your carport or garage

-If your charging outlet is connected to the same circuit as your laundry room or kitchen, you may draw extra amperage and trip a breaker.
-I recommend calling an electrician to add a dedicated circuit rather than trying to DIY it.
+You may draw extra amperage and trip a breaker if your charging outlet is connected to the same circuit as your laundry room or kitchen.
+Call an electrician to add a dedicated circuit rather than trying to DIY it.

 Megear Level 1 EVSE - Home Electric Vehicle Portable Charging Station